Train derails in Taiwan killing ‘at least 36’ and injuring dozens

 “Our train crashed into a truck,” one man said in a video aired on Taiwanese television, showing pictures of the wreckage.
 “The truck came falling down.”

-Images of the crash scene show carriages inside the tunnel crumbled and ripped apart from the impact, passengers gathering suitcases and bags in a tilted, derailed carriage and others walking along the tracks littered with wreckage.
+Images showed an injured passenger being stretchered out of the crash scene, her head and neck in a brace, passengers gathering suitcases and bags in a tilted, derailed carriage and others walking along the tracks littered with wreckage.

+Some passengers walked out of the tunnel on the roof of the train, trailing their suitcases and bags behind, then climbed down between carriages to be greeted by rescuers.

-The incident occurred at the start of a long weekend for the traditional Tomb Sweeping Day.
+The accident occurred at the start of a long weekend for the traditional Tomb Sweeping Day.

+Taiwan’s mountainous east coast is a popular tourist destination, and the railway line from Taipei down the east coast is renowned for its tunnels and route that hugs the coast just north of Hualien where the crash occurred.